 Compost is usually mixed with topsoil or sand, vermiculite, or pearlite.
 To create the ideal growing environment.

 It is mixed with the soil in the ground to enhance the friability and drainage capability of the soil.
 As well as add nutrients and material that will encourage the microscopic activities.
-This will lead to a balanced environmentOpens in a new tab..
+This will lead to a balanced environment.

 Compost is often used with a little sand to make potting material for seedlings.
 This will give the young plants the boost they need for a healthy start to ‘life in the fast lane’.